Uterus transplantation: India

 The first uterine transplant performed in India took place on 18 May 2017 at the Galaxy Care Hospital in Pune, Maharashtra.
 The 26-year-old patient had been born without a uterus, and received her mother's womb in the transplant.
-India's first uterine transplant baby, weighing 1.45 kg, was delivered through a Caesarean section at Galaxy Care Hospital in Pune on Thursday.
-The surgery was performed by a team of doctors at Pune's Galaxy Care Hospital and led by the hospital's medical director, Dr. Shailesh Puntambekar.
+India's first uterine transplant baby, weighing 1.45 kg, was delivered through a Caesarean section at Galaxy Care Hospital in Pune in October 2018.
+The surgery was performed by a team of doctors at Pune's Galaxy Care Hospital and led by the hospital's medical director, Shailesh Puntambekar.

 Brazil

 The first uterine transplant performed in Brazil took place on 2016 at the Hospital das Clínicas da USP in São Paulo.
-The 32-year-old patient had Mayer-Rokitansky-Küster-Hauser Syndrome, and therefore born without an uterus, and received a deceased donor's womb in the transplant.
+The 32-year-old patient had Müllerian agenesis, and therefore born without an uterus, and received a deceased donor's womb in the transplant.
 Brazil's first uterine transplant baby was delivered through a Caesarean section at Hospital das Clínicas da USP in December 2017.
-The surgery was performed by a team of doctors at Hospital das Clínicas da USP and led by Dr. Dani Ejzenberg, the head of the Human Reproductive Center at the hospital.
+The surgery was performed by a team of doctors at Hospital das Clínicas da USP and led by Dani Ejzenberg, the head of the Human Reproductive Center at the hospital.
 Results of this procedure, the first to be performed in Latin America, were published in the medical journal The Lancet, in December 2018.

+Spain

+In Spain, the first uterine transplant was performed in October 2020, at the Hospital Clínico de Barcelona, with two sisters as donor and recipient.
+The recipient was 34 years old, she had Müllerian agenesis, therefore, she could not get pregnant.
+Two months after surgery, the patient had her period for the first time and her recovery was normal.
+She became pregnant, but had an abortion in the 8th week of gestation.
+After a few months, a new fertilization was able to be carried out and she became pregnant.
+The cesarean section was performed without any complications and the baby was born weighing 1,125 grams.

+United Kingdom

+On August 23, 2023, doctors at the Churchill Hospital Oxford in the U.K. conducted the country's first uterus transplant.
+They removed the uterus from a 40-year-old woman and transplanted it to her 34-year-old sister, who had a rare condition, MRKH syndrome, that affected her ability to reproduce.
+A team of experts performed the surgery for 17 hours in total.
+Prof Richard Cardenas, a gynaecological surgeon who led the organ retrieval team, has spent 25 years researching womb transplantation, said that the surgery was a "massive success".
+The recipient successfully gave birth in February 2025.
+By April 2025, the surgical team had transplanted a total of 4 wombs out of a planned 15, as part of a clinical trial.

+Australia

+On 15 December 2023, the first baby (male) was born in Australia to a mother who received a transplanted uterus.
+Kirsty Bryant received the uterus in January 2023 at the Royal Hospital for Women in Sydney, and fell pregnant within three months through embryo transfer.
+The donor was her mother, Michelle.